Viewing platform Iceman Ötzi Peak closed

 The valley descent starts at the glacial lakes and consists of two black, challenging slopes.
 Passing the Teufelsegg mountain hut, skiers reach the valley station of the glacier cable car at Maso Corto/Kurzras.

 Sledging is a tradition in South Tyrol and is still very popular with young and old.
 The sledging trail, roughly 3 km long, in Lazaun in front of the Schnalstal Glacier guarantees plenty of fun.
 It is located on the right side of the Val Senales/Schnalstal valley and runs from the mountain hut Lazaunhütte past the hotels of Maso Corto/Kurzras.
 A difference in altitude of 430 m must be overcome.
-The easiest way to ascend is by the gondola lift.
+The easiest way to ascend is by the cable car.
 And no genuine sledging party is complete without calling in at the rustic Lazaunhütte.

 The two to ten kilometer long high-altitude cross-country ski track on the Schnalstal Glacier is located at about 3,000 meters above sea level.
 Open from early October to December, it offers athletes from various national teams ideal conditions for the high-altitude training for the preparation of the next racing season.
 Also a lot of amateur cross-country skiers choose the Hochjoch track to do their season warm-up.